South African Quick Brief (2026)

 To accelerate the transition, the Department of Home Affairs plans to scale up ID and passport services at bank branches nationwide.
 This follows a successful pilot project that provided Smart ID services at 30 bank branches over the past decade.

-Schreiber emphasized the need to extend this program to “hundreds or even a thousand” bank branches, making it easier for citizens to obtain Smart IDs closer to their residences.
+Schreiber emphasized the need to extend this programme to “hundreds or even a thousand” bank branches, making it easier for citizens to obtain Smart IDs closer to their residences.

 One of the primary reasons for replacing the green bar-coded ID book is its vulnerability to fraud.
 The introduction of Smart IDs aims to enhance security and prevent identity theft.